apache/iceberg-terraform/README.md

  - limitations under the License.
  -->

-# Iceberg OpenTofu Provider
+# Iceberg Terraform Provider

-This [OpenTofu](https://www.opentofu.org/) provider allows you to manage Iceberg resources, such as namespaces and tables.
+This [Teraform](https://terraform.io) and [OpenTofu](https://www.opentofu.org/) provider allows you to manage Iceberg resources, such as namespaces and tables.

 ## Get in Touch